tannewt/wa-law.org/bill/2023-24/sb/5271/1/README.md

     e.
 If the presiding officer sustains the immediate action for failure to cooperate, the licensee may request an expedited full hearing on the merits of the department's action.
 A full hearing must be provided within 90 days of the licensee's request.

+## Section 19
+The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.

 ## Section 20
 The department  may at any time examine  a licensed private establishment to determine whether it has failed or refused to comply with the requirements of this chapter, the standards or rules adopted under this chapter, or other applicable state or federal statutes or rules regulating private establishments.